 Working with Private Lactation

 I ended our breastfeeding relationship when our daughter was 13 months old.
 I wanted to continue, but was experiencing the worst sciatica and hip pain.
-The suspected culprit?
-A hormone called relaxin – which is produced during pregnancy and while breastfeeding.
+The suspected culprit was relaxin.
+A hormone produced during pregnancy and breastfeeding.
 Even though this was an emotional decision, I needed some relief and I was super proud of myself for how far I made it.

-My saving grace during this difficult time came from a support group that was run by a private lactation consultant and postpartum doula.
+A breastfeeding support group was my saving grace throughout this difficult time.
+A private lactation consultant hosted the group.
 There, we shared our wins and empathized with each other’s struggles.
 We received professional advice and were provided with a safe and supportive place to share whatever we were feeling.
 I cried many times with those ladies and still keep in touch with several of them.
-If you are in the Portland area and looking for breastfeeding support, I highly recommend visiting Zenana’s support group.
+If you are in the Portland area and looking for breastfeeding support, I highly recommend visiting Xenana’s support group.

 What struggles did you or are you experiencing with your breastfeeding journey?
 I’d love to hear from you.
 Leave a comment below.
 We are stronger together and I’m here for you, mama!